 Albumin is a protein made by all animals.
 It holds fluids in the bloodstream and carries vitamins and enzymes through the body.
 Cat albumin has all the same functions as albumin in other mammals, but the structure of albumin is slightly different in each species.

 There are 6 different epitopes (latch points) on albumin.
 Our immune system can cross-react to albumins from different animals, as different species will have some identical epitopes and some that are slightly different.
 Our immune system is highly adaptable, so each person will react to allergens in a different manner.

 Lipocalin (Fel d4)

-Lipocalin is both a respiratory and dermal allergen, causing both asthma and skin reactions.
-About 25% of people with horses/rabbits allergies react to feline lipocalin.
-Studies show that intact male mice produce 500 to 1000 times more lipocalin than female mice, so neutering male cats might reduce lipocalin allergies
+Lipocalin is a respiratory and dermal allergen, causing both asthma and eczema.
+Roughly 25% of people with horse/rabbit allergies react to feline lipocalin.
+Studies show that intact male mice produce 500 to 1000 times more lipocalin than female mice, so neutering cats might reduce lipocalin allergies.

-Horses are a significant sources of animal allergens.
+Horses are a significant source of animal allergens.
 Up to half of folks with prolonged contact with horses develop reactions.
 Anaphylaxis from exposure to horse albumin or lipocalin can occur in children without warning, though minor symptoms (asthma, itching, eczema) are usually present first.
-Carrying Childrens Chewable Benadryl when allergic children visit horses can reduce the risk of dangerous allergic reactions.
+Carrying Children’s Chewable Benadryl when allergic children visit horses will reduce the risk of dangerous or fatal reactions.

 .More detailed information about cat allergies: